urbancamo/urbancamo.github.io/adif-transformer.md

 - 3,316 Humps on the Air
 - 157,201 Summits on the Air
 - 51,138 World Wide Flora Fauna areas
+- 66,026 Castles in the World Castles Award Programme

 ## More about ADIF Transformer